 - Vehicle Overtaking Bicyclist.
-When a bicyclist is legally riding in a roadway and is hit from behind, this is considered an overtaking accident.
+When a bicyclist is legally using a roadway and is hit from behind, this is considered an overtaking accident.
 Fatalities are not uncommon.
 Many of these accidents occur at night and happen because the driver was unable to see the cyclist or did not see them until it was too late.
 Drunk or impaired drivers are often involved in these situations.

 - Bicyclist Turning.
 Left and right turns pose equal dangers for bicyclists.
 When a vehicle is turning left, they’re less likely to see a person on a bicycle.
 When a driver turns right, it’s possible a bicycle could be in their blind spot.

 - Exiting from a Private Driveway.
 These crashes are most likely to occur in residential areas in the early morning and at night, when a bicyclist is entering the roadway from a private driveway, alley, side street, or sidewalk.

 Whether you find yourself in one of the situations above or were in a different type of accident, our Philadelphia bicycle accident lawyers will investigate your case and determine what happened.

 How Are Bicycle Wrecks Investigated?